stephen-bunn/torvend/docs/source/getting-started.rst

 You can search for torrents using the spiders through the ``search`` command.
 The most simple method of searching for torrents is to simply specify a query to the command.

-This will first search and display several torrents (sorted by most seeders) and prompt you to select which torrent's magnet link you want copy.
+This will first search and display several torrents (sorted by most seeders) and prompt you to select which torrent's magnet link you want open.

 .. code-block:: text